dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 ![EFI Layout](https://user-images.githubusercontent.com/4536776/134783624-10b0c7ba-fb29-4cf1-8017-230d22f8e18b.png)

-* The EFI partition on the USB stick has an EFI folder in it, and inside of that folder, there are two subfolders, OC and Boot, each with files in them.
+* The EFI (ESP) partition on the USB stick has an EFI folder in it, and inside of that folder, there are two subfolders, OC and Boot, each with files in them.
 Make sure your EFI partition looks just like this once you've unzipped the zipfile.

 Technically, you are now done.
 You should be able to boot MacOS using the USB stick, and install MacOS onto your SSD.
 That said, I usually suggest configuring it a bit *after* you boot into MacOS for the first time with the right serials and ROM info:

 * Download OCAT https://github.com/ic005k/QtOpenCoreConfig and open it.
 Read the tooltips showing what all the icons at the top do.
-Update to the latest OCAT version by finding the update button on the left side of the window and updating.
+Update to the latest OCAT version by finding the update button and updating.
 Don't continue until you've done this.
 Run the latest OCAT version.
 * Open your USB stick's config.plist by using OCAT's OPEN icon.
 * In OCAT, notice the row of icons on the left side.
 Go to "PI" on the row.
 * Let's generate a new serial.
 Ensure, under the GENERIC tab, that for "SystemProductName" you have the MacPro7,1.
 Then click GENERATE right next to the MacPro7,1 box.
 Your serial numbers are now set up.